Goldman Sachs and JP Morgan post strong quarterly earnings

 A view of the Goldman Sachs stall on the floor of the New York Stock Exchange.
 Photograph: REUTERS/Brendan McDermid/File Photo

-Two of the largest investment banks in the United States produced strong quarterly results on Wednesday.
+Three of the largest banks in the United States produced strong quarterly results on Wednesday.

 Goldman Sachs cashed in on another roaring period for its traders and investment bankers, with revenue and earnings rising to a record in a quarter marked by the Reddit-fueled stock-market mania.

-In the year since the deadly pandemic first disrupted the global economy, Goldman Sachs has benefited from the resulting surge in market volatility and companies tapping wide-open capital markets.
+In the year since the deadly pandemic first disrupted the global economy, Goldman Sachs has benefited from the resulting increase in market volatility and companies tapping wide-open capital markets.

 Goldman’s stock had climbed 24 per cent this year through Tuesday, reaching an all-time high of $348.81 (€291 million) last month.
 The shares rose 3 per cent in early trading after quarterly revenue came in at $17.7 billion and earnings rose to $6.84 billion.